mhutchie/vscode-git-graph/README.md

         * Local & Remote Branches
         * Local Refs: Heads, Tags & Remotes
         * Local Uncommitted Changes
+    * View commit details and file changes by clicking on a commit
+        * View the Visual Studio Code Diff of a file change by clicking on it in the commit details view
     * Perform Git Actions (available by right clicking on a commit / branch / tag):
         * Create, Checkout, Rename & Delete Branches
         * Add & Delete Tags